TheOdinProject/curriculum/foundations/introduction/motivation_and_mindset.md

 Your motivation could be a combination of these reasons or something else entirely.
 Whatever it is, hold on tightly to your motivation - this will be what pulls you through to the end of this journey, giving you a definitive goal to aim towards.

-To give your motivation a bit of a boost, you can read about the success of others in our discord [odin-success-stories](https://discord.com/channels/505093832157691914/1089990025162260570) channel (You need to [join the Discord server](https://discord.gg/fbFCkYabZB) first in order to see the channel).

 ### Growth mindset

 Your mindset is very important when teaching yourself *any* new skills, not just programming.
 Your mindset will have more of an impact on your chances of success than just about anything else.